sandeepk-480/Todo_Weather_Expense_Chatbot-App/README.md

 - git clone https://github.com/sandeepk-480/Todo_Weather_Expense_Chatbot-App.git <br>
 - cd Todo_Weather_Expense_Chatbot-App <br>
 - pip install -r req.txt<br>
-4) Since i will not include my Weather Api key better include your's or atleast create a ".env" file in the root directory of your project to prevent errors, and write this inside .env file-<br>
+4) Since i am not gonna include my Weather Api key, Ti would be better if you include your's <u>or</u> atleast create a ".env" file in the root directory of your project to prevent errors, and write this inside .env file:<br>
-<b>API_KEY=1234wgd56</b><br>
+- <b>API_KEY=1234wgd56</b><br>
-this is some random words<br>
+these are some random words<br>
 5) Run the project-<br>
 python manage.py runserver<br>